LORAN: Basic concept

 Hyperbolic navigation systems can be divided into two main classes, those that calculate the time difference between two radio pulses, and those that compare the phase difference between two continuous signals.
 To illustrate the basic concept, this section will consider the pulse method only.

 Consider two radio transmitters located at a distance of 300 km from each other, which means the radio signal from one will take 1 millisecond to reach the other.
 One of these stations is equipped with an electronic clock that periodically sends out a trigger signal.
 When the signal is sent, this station, the "primary", sends out its transmission.
-1 ms later that signal arrives at the second station, the "secondary".
+1 ms later, that signal arrives at the second station, the "secondary".
 This station is equipped with a receiver, and when it sees the signal from the primary arrive, it triggers its own transmitter.
 This ensures that the primary and secondary send out signals precisely 1 ms apart, without the secondary needing an accurate timer of its own or to synchronize its clock with the primary.
 In practice, a fixed time is added to account for delays in the receiver electronics.

 A receiver listening for these signals and displaying them on an oscilloscope will see a series of "blips" on the display.
 By measuring the distance between them, the delay between the two signals can be calculated.
 For instance, a receiver might measure the distance between the two blips to represent a delay of 0.5 ms. This implies that the difference in the distance to the two stations is 150 km.
-There are an infinite number of locations where that delay could be measured – 75 km from one station and 225 from the other, 150 km from one and 300 from the other, and so on.
+There is an infinite number of locations where that delay could be measured – 75 km from one station and 225 from the other, 150 km from one and 300 from the other, and so on.

 When plotted on a chart, the collection of possible locations for any given time difference forms a hyperbolic curve.
 The collection of curves for all possible measured delays forms a set of curved radiating lines, centered on the line between the two stations, known as the "baseline".
 In order to take a fix, the receiver takes two measurements based on two different primary/secondary pairs.
 The intersections of the two sets of curves normally result in two possible locations.
 Using some other form of navigation, dead reckoning for instance, one of these possible positions can be eliminated, thus providing an exact fix.